stat545ubc-2023/assignment-b4-Jacky-Yiu/README.md

 ### *Requisites*

 The code uses the following libraries.
-Please ensure you installed them by running

 1.  datateachr
 2.  janeaustenr